austinbhan/supabaseV2Playground/README.md

 DONE 8f: Data should not be accessible if login credentials not verified LATER 8g: Login should give user error if user does not exist

-9a: User creates data that includes user_id credentials
+DONE 9a: User creates data that includes user_id credentials
 9b: Create TWO PAGES
 9c: A page with all user data, and their author/email
 9d: A page dedicated to solely the user's creations

+LIST OF BUGS
+1: Create User should redirect to list page
+2: !user should redirect in on Create Page and Edit Page